Parenthetical Citation: Full Guide

 Good animal care programs can tell a lot about the society they are administered in (Sanchez Animal Care and Cat Dietary Supplements).

-Examples of Parenthetical Citations in APA Style
+Example of Parenthetical Citation APA

 The APA referencing style is a little bit more formal when it comes to in-text or parenthetical citations.
 It requires writers to include the author’s last name followed by the year of source when the quoted source was published (both must be separated by a comma).
 When you need to include a direct quote using APA style, you must also add the page number.